Legends of Oz: Dorothy's Return: Home media

 Legends of Oz: Dorothy's Return was released on DVD and Blu-ray by 20th Century Fox Home Entertainment on August 26, 2014.

 Cancelled franchise

-Despite the film's underperformance at the box office, two sequels and a TV series were said to be in the works (though the plan was that the sequels would likely go directly to DVD if the film did not perform well at the box office).
-But no news has been announced, and the websites for the Legends of Oz franchise and for Summertime Entertainment are inactive and have been taken down; the only active web media is the Facebook page of Summertime Entertainment, which has not seen any new posts since promotion for the film's home media release in September 2014.
+Despite the film's underperformance at the box office, two sequels and a television series were said to be in the works, though the plan was that the sequels would likely go directly to DVD if the film did not perform well at the box office.
+However, as of 2025, no further developments regarding the sequels or the television series have been announced, and the websites for both Legends of Oz: Dorothy's Return and Summertime Entertainment have been shut down.
+Despite this, the Facebook page of Summertime Entertainment was the only active web media to date (until around 2025), which had not shared any new posts since promotion for the film's home media release on August 26, 2014.